ros-industrial/kuka_experimental/kuka_rsi_hw_interface/krl/README.md

 <param name="robot_description" command="$(find xacro)/xacro.py '$(find kuka_kr6_support)/urdf/kr6r900sixx.xacro'"/>
 ```

+Make sure that the line is added before the `kuka_hardware_interface` itself is loaded.

 ## 4. Testing
 At this point you are ready to test the RSI interface.
-Before the test, check that:
+Before the test, make sure that:

-* You have a file based on `test_params.yaml` specifying the correct IP address and port as explained in the previous step.
+* You have specified the `rsi/address` and `rsi/port` of the **kuka_rsi_hardware_interface** to correspond with the KRL files on the controller.
-* You have a launch-file based on `test_hardware_interface.launch` loading the correct joint names, hardware controller and network parameters.
+* You have a launch-file loading the network parameters, robot description, kuka_hardware_interface, hardware controller and controller joint names.

 The next steps describe how to launch the test file: